 Astragalus: Traditional Tonic, Modern Evidence Gap

 Astragalus membranaceus (Huang Qi) has been a staple of Traditional Chinese Medicine for over two thousand years, used in formulas for fatigue, frequent infections, and recovery from illness.
-The modern supplement market for astragalus is much larger than the Western clinical-trial evidence supporting it.
+The modern supplement market for astragalus is much larger than the Western clinical-trial evidence supporting it — and where good-quality trials do exist, they tend to test astragalus as an adjunct inside conventional treatment, not as the stand-alone "immune-boosting longevity herb" sold online.
+The gap between what the bottle implies and what the data show is the whole story here, so it is worth walking through claim by claim.

 The telomerase claim